turtle-robotics/Turtle-website/README.md

 # The T.U.R.T.L.E Robotics Website

-A modern React website for T.U.R.T.L.E Robotics, a student robotics research lab at Texas A&M University.
-This website showcases their 13+ advanced research projects, competition teams, and student leadership development programs.
+A website for T.U.R.T.L.E Robotics, a student robotics research lab at Texas A&M University.
+This website showcases our 21 advanced research projects and development programs.

-## 🚀 Features
+## Features

 - **Modern React 18** with Vite for fast development
 - **Responsive Design** with mobile-first approach